garimaj2108/Data-Viz-Final-Project/README.md

 ## Audience Needs

 Buying home is one of the most expensive purchases that an individual makes and living in a city like San Francisco does not make the decision an easy one.
-The audience wants a housing affordability comparitive analysis between popular cities having a similar background so that they can determine what does San Francisco bring to the plate that other cities don't or vice versa so that they can make informed choices about investing in home purchases.
+The audience wants a housing affordability comparative analysis between popular cities having a similar background so that they can determine what does San Francisco bring to the plate that other cities don't or vice versa so that they can make informed choices about investing in home purchases.

 ******************************************************************************************************************************

 ## Audience Wants

 San Francisco residents would ideally want to live here, but with a solution to the housing crisis.
-Currently, there is a huge demand to supply gap in the housing market and the prices are sky high.
-This wishlist is not that difficult to achieve if the government focuses on missioning more housing construction and provide tax reliefs to companies to move to lesser popular locations for a more even spread out of the population and which will also result in lower purchase prices and increased home inventory.
+Currently, there is a huge demand, supply gap in the housing market and the prices are sky high.
+This wishlist is not that difficult to achieve if the government focuses on missing more housing construction and provide tax reliefs to companies to move to lesser popular locations for a more even spread out of the population and which will also result in lower purchase prices and increased home inventory.

 ******************************************************************************************************************************